Scarecrows in the Forest | Everything you need to know

 Registration fee: The Scarecrow ART in the GARDEN student program costs $15 per student.
 That includes all art supplies and materials and three workshops with your artist mentor.
 You will design, create and exhibit your scarecrow in the Scarecrows in the Forest exhibit.

-Workshops begin in mid-August at the Garden and continue for three consecutive weeks.
+Workshops begin in mid-September at the Garden and continue for three consecutive weeks.

 Proceeds from an auction of the student exhibit sculptures will benefit the students’ school(s) and there are cash prizes for competition winners.